-3.7 Co-formulants
+3.9 Co-formulants / additives

 In this document, materials other than nutrients and soil conditioners are referred to as 'co-formulants'.
 Examples include emulsifiers, carriers, antifoaming agents, dyes and preservatives.
-Co-formulants are not regulated by the EU organic legislation.
+Such components are also known as 'additives' in the fertiliser industry.
+Co-formulants are not regulated by the EU organic legislation (Annex II to Reg.
+2021/1165).
 To ensure compliance with the objectives and principles of organic production, FiBL has certain requirements for co-formulants, which take into account effects on human health and/or the environment as well as the risk of causing residues.